OwenFuhr/computational-mechanics/projects/01_Getting-started-project.md

          "The error between the analytical and numerical solutions is " + str(T_analytical[-1]-T_euler[-1]) + "*F\n\n")
 ```

-As seen above, the numerical solution converges to the analytical solution as the space between the time steps decreases, and has the same error with the measured value.
+As seen above, the numerical solution converges to the analytical solution as the space between the time steps decreases, and approaches the same error with the measured value as the analytical solution.
+Both solutions can be said to be valid.

 +++